- Yoga & Ayurveda Reisen

 In the morning we take the flight (or train) to Delhi.

 The journey begins and ends in Delhi at the international airport.

-12 x overnight stay in a double or three-man room with attached bathroom
+- 14 x overnight stays in a double or three-man room with attached bathroom

 Fixed group date:

-YACEP (Yoga Alliance Continuing Education Provider), instructor and yoga teacher
+YACEP (Yoga Alliance Continuing Education Provider), instructor and yoga instructor: Sarah and Noor

-Sarah will coordinate all your classes, the theoretical and the practical lessons.
+Sarah will coordinate all of your teaching, theoretical and practical lessons.
 Since she is a passionate Bhakti Yogi and Kirtan singer, she loves Nada Yoga and has completed several trainings throughout India.

 She will teach many of the sessions with her co-teachers and guest teachers.

 - Loose and light clothing (knee and shoulder covered, preferably white or bright colours)